 Since we’re constrained by the laws of physics and can’t be in two places at once, your best option is to find strategies to optimize and automate as many of your tasks as you can so you can free yourself up to concentrate on higher value work, like planning your company’s next retreat or tackling an office redesign.

 Thankfully, there’s a bevy of software products for office management available that can take the tedium out of your day-to-day tasks.
 After talking with a wide range of office managers, these are software tools that they feel they couldn’t do their job without.
 Whether it’s sending an (automated) email to remind your teammates to choose their lunch option for the all-day team meeting, or tracking requests to adjust the office thermostat, these products might come to feel like extensions of yourself.
 If you want to start optimizing your workflow, here are a few office-manager approved products and services to try:

 Streamline employee requests: Employee Helpdesk

-Managed by Q Task Management is a productivity tool for office operations teams and a helpdesk system for employees.
+Managed by Q's Employee Helpdesk is a productivity tool for office operations teams and a helpdesk system for employees.
 The platform enables office managers to collect employee requests, manage projects, assign tasks to their team or external vendors, and notify employees when their requests have been completed.

-Task Management is integrated with an office's usual workflow through an online dashboard, email, and Slack integrations, ensuring team needs are never lost in the daily shuffle.
+Employee Helpdesk is integrated with an office's usual workflow through an online dashboard, email, and Slack integrations, ensuring team needs are never lost in the daily shuffle.
 The Employee Helpdesk tool was built with the employees in mind, allowing them to help shape their workplace environment, and is customer-centric, focusing on making office managers save as much time and energy as possible.
-Plus, Task Management makes it easy to track your performance and get insights on your office trends with built-in data reporting.
+Plus, Employee Helpdesk makes it easy to track your performance and get insights on your office trends with built-in data reporting.

-"Managed by Q's Task Management has become a critical piece of our operations," said Seni Sulyman, Country Director of Andela Nigeria.
+"Managed by Q's [Employee Helpdesk] has become a critical piece of our operations," said Seni Sulyman, Country Director of Andela Nigeria.
 "In our Lagos office of nearly 500 people, it helps us prioritize and address employee workplace needs and better understand how we can be more seamless, efficient and cost-conscious."

 Video conference without stress: Highfive